guilhermegarcia/fonology/README.md

 The function `getFeat()` requires a set of phonemes `ph` and a language `lg`.
 It outputs the minimal matrix of distinctive features for `ph` given the phonemic inventory of `lg`.
-Four languages are supported:
+Five languages are supported:
-English, French, Portuguese, and Spanish.
+English, French, Italian, Portuguese, and Spanish.
 Here are some examples.

 ``` r
 library(Fonology)